In a vast sea of legal blogs, how do you stand out?

 As a lawyer, you’re bound by strict regulations regarding advertising for your services.
-How do you show your clients that you’re a skilled and capable lawyer while promoting your services to an extremely diverse pool of prospective clients?
+How do you show your clients that you’re a skilled and capable lawyer—while promoting your services to an extremely diverse pool of prospective clients?

 Well, there’s a way that accomplishes all this—and more.
 It’s simple.
 It makes your law firm’s website easier to find online by people who are looking for legal services.
 And it costs you nothing.

-As Kevin explained, building one’s authority and reputation through blogging should come above all else.
-Focusing on a niche that you have a lot of experience in or feel strongly about is the best way to do that, and having a successful blog can come with real benefits for your legal career.
-Kevin puts it this way:
+The best way to do that, he says, is to focus on a niche you have a lot of experience in or feel strongly about.
+Having a successful blog can come with real benefits for your legal career.

-You get known.
+“You get known.
 You get recognized.
 You get cited.
-You get invited to speak at conferences, and in time (within a couple of years) you don’t worry about the mortgage, putting the kids though college, going on nice vacations when you take time off, or getting to work with the type of clients you want on the type of matters you want to work on.
-You are a lawyer’s lawyer.
+You get invited to speak at conferences, and in time (within a couple of years) you don’t worry about the mortgage, putting the kids through college, going on nice vacations when you take time off, or getting to work with the type of clients you want on the type of matters you want to work on.
+You are a lawyer’s lawyer.”

 “In 13 years at LexBlog, we have never had a lawyer say what they were doing was too niche,” Kevin said.

 A blog that simply focuses on a specific practice area, such as employment, tax, or environmental law, would be too broad.
-Focusing on a small geographical area would be better bet.
+Focusing on a small geographical area would be a better strategy.
 For instance, Kevin pointed to Kysa Crusco of Bedford, New Hampshire, who’s done extraordinarily well building her name as a family lawyer in her small city through her New Hampshire Family Law Blog.

 If you’re in a larger city, focusing on a specific passion you have within your practice area could be a winning strategy.
 For example, Dallas family lawyer Michelle May O’Neil doesn’t just write a family law blog: She publishes both the Dallas Divorce Law Blog and a blog titled Gay and Lesbian Family Law in Texas.

-Tip: If you need more help defining a niche for your legal blog, follow the steps in this post from Kevin.
+Bonus tip: If you need more help defining a niche for your legal blog, follow the steps in this post from Kevin.

 2. Put quality before SEO

 However, Kevin is adamant that this isn’t what’s most important.
 Lawyers should worry less about SEO and more about writing quality posts.

-You need not worry about search.
-That’s a byproduct of sharing information that’s helpful in an engaging way—information that is likely to get cited and shared because people of influence [have eventually come to] know you and trust you, and they see you giving of yourself in a real and authentic way.
+“You need not worry about search.
+That’s a byproduct of sharing information that’s helpful in an engaging way—information that is likely to get cited and shared because people of influence [have eventually come to] know you and trust you, and they see you giving of yourself in a real and authentic way.”

 3. Join the conversation

 For Kevin, however, “blogging is not about thinking of things to write … blogging is a conversation.”
-By keeping an eye on current events related your niche and adding your commentary, he says you’ll never be stuck for a subject to write on, even if you’re blogging about an extremely focused topic.
+By keeping an eye on current events related to your niche and adding your commentary, he says you’ll never be stuck for a subject to write on, even if you’re blogging about an extremely focused topic.